Mamie Eisenhower: White House hostess

 Eisenhower became first lady as the position first began to present a national public image.
-She maligned the attention associated with the role, insisting that her husband was the public figure of the family and generally refusing to take on duties outside of the White House.
+She maligned the attention associated with the role, insisting that her husband was the public figure of the family and generally refusing to take on duties outside the White House.
 She maintained distance from the press, avoiding interviews and having her secretary Mary Jane McCaffree address reporters in her stead.
-She also declined a request to write a column for the New York Herald Tribune, and she held only one press conference during her tenure.
+She also declined a request to write a column for the New York Herald Tribune, and held only one press conference during her tenure.
 She was friendly with reporters when they did interact, insisting that they address her as Mamie.
-Her ambivalence toward the press did not extend toward photographers, and she readily accommodated them.
-She also wrote a personal response to every letter that she received and sometimes passed on concerns that the letters raised.
+Her ambivalence toward the press did not extend toward photographers, whom she readily accommodated.
+She also wrote a personal response to every letter she received and sometimes passed on concerns the letters raised.

-Despite her reservations about public life, Eisenhower did enjoy her role as a hostess.
-During her time as first lady, she would entertain for the heads of state of many countries.
-In total, she would entertain about 70 official foreign visitors.
+Despite her reservations about public life, Eisenhower enjoyed her role as a hostess.
+During her time as first lady, she entertained many heads of state.
+In total, she entertained about 70 official foreign visitors.
 She was a capable hostess, having spent much of her adult life hosting as a military wife.
 She hosted social events full time and reveled in the pageantry associated with the presidency.
 Eisenhower was lauded for her social prowess, greeting and shaking hands with thousands of people during her tenure as first lady.
 When entertaining, she prioritized comfort and popular taste over prestige.
 She often employed male quartets and musicians such as Fred Waring to perform for guests at the White House.

-Media coverage of Eisenhower was generally favorable, and it focused primarily on her personality and charm rather than politics or scandal.
+Media coverage of Eisenhower was generally favorable, focusing on her personality and charm rather than politics or scandal.

 Managing the White House

 Eisenhower took naturally to managing the White House and its staff, drawing on her experience as an army wife.
 She had a strained relationship with the staff after taking charge, having imposed many rules to liken them to more traditional house staff and managing them closely.
 Over time she built relationships with the staff, treating them as family and even celebrating their birthdays.
 When their house in Gettysburg was completed in 1955, they celebrated by throwing a housewarming party for the White House staff.
 Eisenhower typically managed the White House from her bedroom, staying in bed due to her poor health.
-The Eisenhowers had been accustomed to splitting their responsibilities, and Mamie was given total authority over house spending and scheduling.
-She had developed a strict frugality as an army wife, and she micromanaged White House expenses.
-She was known for her frugality, and she would even clip coupons for the White House staff.
-Her recipe for "Mamie's million dollar fudge" was reproduced by housewives all over the country after it was printed in many publications.
+The Eisenhowers were accustomed to splitting their responsibilities, and Mamie was given total authority over house spending and scheduling.
+She had developed a strict frugality as an army wife, and micromanaged White House expenses.
+She clipped coupons for the White House staff and her recipe for "Mamie's million dollar fudge" was very popular.